Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.03.17 (Xilmi)
+- More colony-ships for everyone
+  - The AI will no longer be as conservative about building colony-ships once they have the techs needed for going to war.
+  - This was meant for them to not overbuild early on but they limited themselves too much later on so someone who would just stay out of conflicts while having a lo of colony-ships could more easily take over everything for themselves.

 2025.03.17 (BR)
 - Fixed Ufo tracker showing the wrong destination when retreating.
 - Ufo Tracker has now its own class.